New York State and New York City Sexual Harassment Training Laws

 New York Sexual Harassment Training Deadline of October 9, 2019

 By October 9, 2019, employers must provide sexual harassment training to all employees located in New York State.
 Subsequently, employers must provide sexual harassment training to all employees each year.
-Beginning in January 2019, all companies that bid on contracts with the New York State government must submit an affirmation that they have a sexual harassment policy and have provided sexual harassment training to all employees, even those not located in New York State.
+All companies that bid on contracts with the New York State government must submit an affirmation that they have a sexual harassment policy and have provided sexual harassment training to all employees, even those not located in New York State.

 Court decisions and regulations from around the country have made clear for years that all employers should provide harassment prevention training.
-At the same time, California, Connecticut, Delaware, and Maine have specifically required sexual harassment training by state statute.
-The NY State law:
+At the same time, California, Connecticut, Delaware, Illinois, and Maine have specifically required sexual harassment training by state statute.
+The New York State law:

 - Applies to all employers, regardless of their size, who employ anyone in the state of New York.

-- Applies to all contractors who bid on NY State contracts.
+- Applies to all contractors who bid on New York State contracts.

 - Requires that the training is provided annually.